codepo8/developer-advocacy-handbook/create-slide-decks.md

 too.
 So make sure that where you found the image is also where it originated.

 **Screenshots are amazingly powerful**.
-Instead of just pointing out a resource on the web your audience can check later, make a screenshot of the web site and overlay the URL on the slide.
+Instead of pointing out a resource on the web your audience can check later, make a screenshot of the web site and overlay the URL on the slide.
 That way people have a visual idea of what the resource looks like and get a much stronger \"Oh I remember this\" moment when they visit it.
-The same applies to interfaces of systems - if you show and explain you reach more people than when you just explain.
+The same applies to interfaces of systems -- if you show and explain you reach more people than when you just explain.

-> **Tip:** Most operating systems have a built-in editor to add annotations to an image like arrows, highlighting parts of them or add some text.
+> **Tip:** Most operating systems have a built-in editor to add annotations to an image like arrows, highlight parts of them or add some text.
 Make sure to repeat these additions in the alternative description, too.